If you have sustained right hemisphere brain damage, you’re in the right place. We’re here to shed some light on the brain injury recovery process.

 3. Muscle Weakness and Left-Side Neglect

 As discussed above, each hemisphere of the brain controls movement on the opposite side of the body.
 Therefore, brain damage to the right hemisphere often leads to muscle weakness on the left side.

 In addition, right-side brain injuries can cause problems with processing information in the left visual field, often called left-side neglect.

 Often, people with left-side neglect will not even realize they have a problem.
-This is related to another side effect of brain damage called anosognosia, which we will cover in more detail later on in this article.
+This is related to another secondary effect of brain damage called anosognosia, which we will cover in more detail later on in this article.

 4. Problems with Facial Recognition (Prosopagnosia)

 Brain damage to the right side of the brain can lead to an inability to recognize the faces of familiar people or loved ones.
 If you have this condition, looking at the face of your best friend can feel like looking at a stranger.

 Prosopagnosia is caused by lesions to the fusiform face area located on the inferior temporal cortex.